 Posted on November 1, 2018

 Orthodontists estimate that at least 45% of youths will need braces at some point in their lives.
 With such a large probability that your child will need braces, you may wonder what you need to communicate to your child after they get theirs.
-Youths often suffer from feelings of self-consciousness with their image.
+Youths often suffer from feelings of self-consciousness about their image.
 Getting braces may heighten this.
 This may discourage your child from caring for their braces during their treatment.
-As a parent, you can take a primary role in encouraging your child to care for their teeth.
+As a parent, you can take a primary role in talking with your child about braces and encouraging your child to care for their teeth.
 We will address some important points for your child to help them feel healthy and confident.

 Sometimes, looking at the negative aspects of your circumstances can blind you to the positives that you’re working towards.
 This often happens with exercise; starting out is tiresome, but the results are worth it.
 So it is with braces.
 Braces will give you a lifetime’s worth of beautiful smiles.
 But, that can be hard to remember seeing metal brackets in your mouth every day.
 Some children may even be bullied.
 Because of this, it is highly important that you take time regularly to reassure your child and remind them of the outcome.